Concrete Compass: Low carbon concrete

 Related resources that may be of interest include:

 - With concrete you can cut carbon now and also cut future carbon with the decisions you make now - this is explored in Target Zero article of Concrete Quarterly magazine, autumn 2019.

 - Read more about new or novel cements covered by PAS 8820:2016

 Lowest whole life carbon

 In addition to embodied carbon and operational carbon, designers need to consider the total, whole-life carbon.
-Whole-life carbon emissions are the most holistic measure of the total impact of our built environment and can help to avoid unintended consequences of focussing on embodied or operational carbon alone.
+Whole-life carbon emissions are the most holistic measure of the total impact of our built environment and can help to avoid unintended consequences of focusing on embodied or operational carbon alone.
 The reason it is not referred to more, is that it is more complicated to measure than embodied and operational carbon.
 A methodology for determining whole-life carbon is set out in EN 15978:2011 Sustainability of Construction Works and at a product level the consistent measure for EPDs is EN 15804.

 To assist with whole-life assessment and design of concrete buildings, The Concrete Centre has published a guide entitled Whole-Life Carbon and Buildings, which sets out the specific qualities of concrete construction that can be used to help minimise carbon impacts including: